-You will usually need to obtain a planning permit from Council whenever you want to develop or use land or use an existing building for a different purpose.
+You will usually need to obtain a planning permit from Council whenever you want to change the use for an existing building.
 The Council planning scheme details the types of use and development that require planning approval and those that are exempt.
-The planning scheme currently applicable to the West Tamar municipality is the West Tamar Interim Planning Scheme 2013.
-The planning scheme can be found at the following link.
-However we recommend that you should always contact the Council to find out whether you need planning approval for any use or development you might be considering.
+The planning scheme for the West Tamar municipality is the West Tamar Interim Planning Scheme 2013.
+It can be found at the following link.
+You should always contact Council to find out whether you need planning approval for any use or development you might be considering.
 Council will also give you advice on the information you will need to provide.
 In the first instance contact a planning officer on 6323 9300.

 Planning Application Form